CAAFI® activities are led by the Executive Committee of CAAFI, which is composed of:

 Dr. Heyne is an Assistant Professor of Mechanical and Aerospace Engineering at the University of Dayton, Ohio, where he works to ignite passion and make a difference in students and society.
 Over the last five years, Professor Heyne has focused on aligning efforts and delivering objective criteria to help streamline the approval process of alternative jet fuels as part of the National Jet Fuels Combustion Program’s (NJFCP) 40 institutions and 150 members.
 Outside of the NJFCP’s integration and coordination role, Professor Heyne has worked on drop-in high-performance fuel (HPF) formulation for SAFs as well as other more fundamental combustion problems.
 The long-term aim of all this work is to marshal greater environmental and national security.
 He holds four degrees from three institutions, including a BSE from the University of Dayton, an MS from Penn State, and a PhD from Princeton.

 Dr. Stephen Kramer

-Dr. Stephen Kramer is the manager of Advanced Technology Group for the Combustors, Augmentors, and Nozzles at Pratt & Whitney.
-Dr. Kramer has over 14 years experience at Pratt and, prior to that, 9 years as a consultant in the field of combustion and fuels.
-He has over 10 patents and has won several P&W leadership awards.
+Dr. Kramer manages Combustor Technology at Pratt & Whitney.
+He has over 21 years of experience at Pratt where he has been involved with the development of combustors for Pratt’s current military and commercial jet engines.
+His previous experience was as a consultant in the field of combustion and fuels.
+He has over 25 patents and has won several P&W leadership awards.
 He received his BS, MS, and PhD in Chemical Engineering from Brigham Young University.